 All training programmes must be approved.
-Approval for standard training programmes is done in combination with the registration process of ECVP-Registered Residency Training Centres by the Education Committee.
-Any alternative programme must be approved on a case per case base by the Applications Committee before they start.
+Approval for standard training programmes is done in combination with the registration process of ECVP-registered residency training centres by the Training Centres Committee.
+Any alternative training programme must be approved on a case-by-case basis by the Applications Committee before they start.